Steven Kwan Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.68 team ERA that ranks 24th across all MLB pitching staffs.
+- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.63).

-- White Sox pitchers combine to give up the third-most home runs in baseball (145 total, 1.4 per game).
+- The White Sox allow the third-most home runs in baseball (145 total, 1.4 per game).

-- Toussaint (0-3 with a 4.06 ERA and 25 strikeouts in 31 2/3 innings pitched) makes the start for the White Sox, his fifth of the season.
+- Clevinger makes the start for the White Sox, his 13th of the season.
+He is 3-4 with a 3.88 ERA and 53 strikeouts through 62 2/3 innings pitched.

-- His most recent appearance came in relief on Thursday when the right-hander tossed one scoreless inning against the Chicago Cubs without giving up a hit.
+- The right-hander last appeared on Thursday, June 15 against the Los Angeles Dodgers, when he went 4 2/3 scoreless innings while giving up three hits.

-- The 27-year-old has a 4.06 ERA and 7.3 strikeouts per nine innings across eight games this season, while giving up a batting average of .184 to his opponents.
+- The 32-year-old has amassed an ERA of 3.88, with 7.6 strikeouts per nine innings, in 12 games this season.
+Opponents are hitting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.